Bartvds/mocha-unfunk-reporter/README.md

 unfunk is a minimal spec-style console reporter that doesn't confuse lesser enviroments with funky display tricks.

-main use-case is running mocha as external tool in IDE's like webstorm but should work in all cli/console mocha flavours, and can easily be adapted to alternate unfunky displays.
+main use-case is running mocha as external tool in IDE's like WebStorm but should work in all cli/console mocha flavours, and can easily be adapted to alternate unfunky displays.

+## Todo

+Add proper color mode switch.

 ## Usage